-For over a decade, I studied chimpanzees to find ways to protect and conserve them.
+For over two decades, I have studied chimpanzees to find ways to protect and understand them.
 Join me on a journey that has taken me around the world, studying eastern chimps in the humid forests of Uganda and the critically endangered western chimps of Liberia.

 From the illegal international pet trade, to bushmeat markets, and the effects of relentless habitat destruction – not to mention how your new furniture, your toothpaste and even your mobile phone are all implicated in their falling numbers.